Susan Dey: Career

 Dey began her professional life as a model.
-Her first modeling break was the cover photo of a booklet by Pursettes tampons on first facts of menstruation for young girls, "Getting to Know Yourself".
+Her first modeling break was the cover photo of a booklet by Pursettes tampons on first facts of menstruation for young girls, "Getting to Know Yourself."

 She was cast as Laurie Partridge in the television series The Partridge Family from 1970 to 1974.
-She was 17 when she won the part with no previous acting experience.
+She was 17 when she won the part, and had no previous acting experience.
+She briefly reprised that role for the Hanna-Barbera animated series, Partridge Family 2200 A.D. for two episodes, before being replaced by Sherry Alberoni.
 She returned to weekly network television in 1977 as the co-star of the short-lived sitcom Loves Me, Loves Me Not.

 Dey's first film role was as a passenger in the 1972 airline hijack movie Skyjacked, starring Charlton Heston.

 In a 1977 made-for-television movie, Mary Jane Harper Cried Last Night, she portrayed a disturbed young mother with serious psychological problems who begins to take them out on her toddler daughter.
-Also in 1977, Dey starred opposite William Katt in First Love, directed by Joan Darling and appeared in the Barnaby Jones episode "Testament of Power" (1977).
+Also in 1977, Dey starred opposite William Katt in First Love, directed by Joan Darling.
+She also appeared in the Barnaby Jones episode "Testament of Power" (1977).

 Dey co-starred with Albert Finney in the 1981 science-fiction film Looker, written and directed by Michael Crichton.
-She had a leading role in 1986's Echo Park as a struggling waitress-actress who takes a job as a stripper who delivers singing telegrams.
+She had a leading role in 1986's Echo Park, as a struggling waitress-actress who takes a job as a stripper delivering singing telegrams.
 She starred on L.A.
 Law from 1986 through 1992 as Los Angeles County deputy district attorney Grace Van Owen, who later became a judge.
 She won a Golden Globe Award as Actress in a Leading Role – Drama Series for the role in 1988.
 She was also nominated in each of the following four years.
 She was also nominated for the Emmy Award for Outstanding Lead Actress in a Drama Series in 1987, 1988, and 1989.

 She hosted a 1992 episode of Saturday Night Live.
 Later that year, she co-starred in the sitcom Love & War.
 Although the show ran until 1995, Dey was replaced in 1993 by Annie Potts because producers reportedly felt she had "no chemistry" with co-star Jay Thomas.
 In 1993, Dey produced and starred in Lies & Lullabies (later released on DVD as Sad Inheritance), where she played a pregnant cocaine addict.

 Dey was mentioned in Shirley Jones's memoir as the only cast member who "consistently refused" to take part in Partridge Family reunions.

 In 1972, Dey was credited as the author of a book titled Susan Dey's Secrets on Boys, Beauty and Popularity.